unibeck/PersonalWebsite/gatsby/gatsby-starter-lumen/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

-Jonathan Beckman is one part angler, one part carpenter, and a generous dash of Senior DevOps Engineer.
-Jonathan works at Jahnel Group (JG), a top consulting firm, shaping countless companies' SDLC processes.
-Most recently he managed a 220+ VM migration to Chef Automate.
+Jonathan Beckman is one part angler, one part carpenter, and a generous dash of DevOps Engineer.
+Jonathan works at Jahnel Group (JG), a top consulting firm, shaping several companies' SDLC processes.
+Most recently he reduced the duration of building out production environments so that clients can go live quicker.
+This involved managing a 220+ VM migration to Chef Automate.
 He also helps lead JG's Architecture Review Board (ARB) and oversees JG's Atlanta office initiative.